Don’t let period pain keep you on the sidelines. Here’s a few ways to get them under control.

 Head To The Doctor

-If you get to a point where your typical tricks for relieving cramps aren’t working anymore, or if no amount of heating pads, hot tea or positive thoughts help with the pain, it’s time to visit a medical professional.
-Especially if your cramps are severely interfering with your life.
+If you get to a point where your typical tricks for relieving period pain aren’t working anymore, or if no amount of heating pads, hot tea or positive thoughts help with the pain, it’s time to visit a medical professional.
+Especially if your period pain is severely interfering with your life.
 Even if you just have questions about what is normal, don’t wait—head to your healthcare provider now.

 Source disclaimer: Article is adapted from original article source U by Kotex - USA